 - Grow and/or maintain successful graduate programs where there is faculty capacity for building areas of excellence and/or new programs of particular institutional need.

 Proposals are reviewed by the provost and are provided to both the Deans Council and the Provost’s Faculty Hiring Advisory Committee for discussion.
-This year's Provost’s Faculty Hiring Advisory Committee members are Dan Tichenor (CAS-SS), Jenn Pfeifer (CAS-NS), Jen Reynolds (Law), Kent McIntosh (COE), Kim Sheehan (SOJC), Mark Whalan (CAS-HUM), and Ryan Wilson (LCB).
+This year's Provost’s Faculty Hiring Advisory Committee members are Dan Tichenor (CAS-SS), Jenn Pfeifer (CAS-NS), Jen Reynolds (Law), Kent McIntosh (COE), Kim Sheehan (SOJC), Courtney Thorsson (CAS-HUM), and Ryan Wilson (LCB).

 - Proposals that connect with the Presidential Initiative in Data Science (DSI) should be developed in consultation with DSI (email@example.com).

-Deans are expected to review their school/college’s proposals and to prioritize them before forwarding for provost’s consideration.
+Deans are expected to review their school/college’s proposals, and to prioritize them before forwarding to the provost for IHP consideration.
+This year, the provost requests that deans forward only those proposals that warrant provost review.

-The provost expects each proposal to be developed based on institutional metrics (https://provost.uoregon.edu/institutional-metrics), including operational metrics, graduate and undergraduate metrics, and scholarship and excellence (“mission”) metrics as defined by the relevant unit.
+The provost expects each proposal to be developed based on institutional metrics, including operational metrics, graduate and undergraduate metrics, and scholarship and excellence (“mission”) metrics as defined by the relevant unit.
 The Office of the Provost and the IHP advisory groups use these metrics during the proposal review process.

 Units are expected to include field availability estimates in their proposals.
-Provided by Human Resources and Institutional Research (https://ir.uoregon.edu/FAE), field availability estimates give domestic context for the terminal degree field in which a unit is searching.
-Units may also reference additional data sources within the discipline (e.g., data on international applicant pools, data on postdocs) and what they already know about availability in the field (e.g., insights on graduates who seek positions in academia vs industry).
+Provided by Human Resources and Institutional Research, field availability estimates give domestic context for the terminal degree field in which a unit is searching.
+Some disciplines maintain data sources that might better represent the likely pool of applicants; these data may be referenced if provided with the unit’s proposal.

-The Office of the Provost has provided the dean’s offices with additional instructions regarding the IHP submission process.
+The Office of the Provost has provided dean’s offices with additional instructions regarding the IHP submission process.
 College/school proposals are due to the Office of the Provost by Feb.
-7, 2020.
+26, 2021.
 Questions about a particular school/college IHP proposal process should be addressed to the leadership of that school or college.